How to Introduce a New Cat to Your Home

 Be patient; the introduction process might take some time.
 Keep an eye on the cats during the transition period and give them both plenty of time for play, affection, and bonding to help them get along and ease any potential tension.

 Keep in mind that every cat is different, so the timing of introductions may change.
 It’s critical to keep a close eye on their actions and modify the procedure in response to their responses.
-Consult a veterinarian or a qualified animal behaviourist for more advice if you notice persistent aggression or other alarming behaviours.
+Consult a veterinarian or a qualified animal behaviorist for more advice if you notice persistent aggression or other alarming behaviors.

 Leave a Reply